opstrace/opstrace/docs/references/roadmap.md

 * Reliably receive alerts if some part of your product is not available in some part of the world.

+**Total cost of ownership detailed in the UI**

+* Opstrace will show how much it costs to store metrics and logs inside of the product.
+No more spreadsheets and guessing but instead actionable information that is automatically kept up to date.

 **Tracing**

 * Tracing suffers similar problems to logs and metrics–it's expensive to operate and even more difficult to set up.